kubedb/docs/docs/guides/elasticsearch/monitoring/alerting.md

 ## Alert Reference

-All alerts are scoped to the `es-alert-demo` instance in the `alert-elasticsearch` namespace via the PromQL label filters `job="es-alert-demo-stats"` and `namespace="alert-elasticsearch"`.
+All alerts are scoped to the `es-alert` instance in the `alert-elasticsearch` namespace via the PromQL label filters `job="es-alert-stats"` and `namespace="alert-elasticsearch"`.

 ### Database Group